 - Delegates will live in a college dorm with other GCI participants at Douglass Residential College on the Rutgers New Brunswick campus.

-- Participants may take part in a variety of service projects, Zumba, swimming, crafts, GCI Chorus, Talent and Fashion Shows, and an Art exhibit.
+- Participants may take part in a variety of service projects, Zumba and mindfulness sessions, swimming, GCI Chorus, Talent Night, the “I am Unique” Style Showcase, and an Art exhibit.

 History of Girls' Career Institute